tokiclover/dotfiles/etc/qemu/README.md

 **NOTE:** No privileged users cannot safely use the first variant without an issue because qemu would fail to open `/dev/net/tun`; the second form is problematic because the tap device is not connected to the right NIC.
+So, make sure to use `-device ....,netde=vnet2_1 -netdev ...,id=vnet2_1,...` or similar settings when necessary.

 **SOLUTION: RUN VMs as SUPERUSER!!**